How To Stock Your Home Pharmacy

 Skin Irritations

 It’s all about making sure we are comfortable if and when our family needs the meds for support.
-I can’t imagine not having some Neosporin for small cuts and wounds.
+I can’t imagine not having some Neosporin for minor cuts and wounds.
+Some of these help with rashes, while others can reduce swelling and itching caused by bug bites, ticks, and other insect bites.
 Please stock up according to your family’s needs.

 - Epsom Salt